jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 Let’s consider this a bit.
 How do developers even know what to code?
 I suspect they have some ideas based upon requirements, user stories, conversations, etc. Rather than expressing those ideas in code, can they express those ideas in words?
 Can they write an idea down as a sentence or a short paragraph?
 Can they write a test that defines that idea before trying to code it?
 I suspect that with some practice, they can.

 Don’t try to tackle the entire feature in one test.
 Write one test that confirms one aspect of behavior.
 Implement that behavior until the test passes.
-I like to start with the simplest case first, i.e., start with degenerate and exception cases as described in [Degenerate, Edge and Boundary Tests](https://jhumelsine.github.io/2024/08/08/bdd.html#degenerate-edge-and-boundary-tests).
+I like to start with the simplest cases first, i.e., the degenerate and exception cases as described in [Degenerate, Edge and Boundary Tests](https://jhumelsine.github.io/2024/08/08/bdd.html#degenerate-edge-and-boundary-tests).
 This builds momentum toward specifying more common case behaviors.

 Don’t try to tackle too many test cases at the same time.
 Practice [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) by developing one test and its implementation at a time.
-If your head becomes filled with several test case scenarios, jot them down a description of the behaviors separately and develop them one test at a time.
+If your head becomes filled with too many test case scenarios, jot them down a description of the behaviors separately and develop them one test at a time.

 Learning to define behavior via a test before implementing it can take some practice.
 It may feel awkward at first.
 Practice the techniques using [Code Katas](https://jhumelsine.github.io/2024/07/15/tdd.html#coding-katas).